saularraffi/Tech-Interview-Notes/README.md

 - There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) --> familiarize yourself with each representation and its pros & cons
 - In general, a graph traveral algorithm will have a time complexity of **O(V + E)**, where ```V``` is the number of verticies and ```E``` is the number of edges
     - This is because some graphs have more verticies than edges (like when some nodes have no edges to/from other nodes) and some graphs have more edges than verticies
+- You likely may be given a dynamic programming problem during the Google on-site interview (based off of what that guy from AlgoExpert mock interview said)

 ## > LeetCode Problems To Come Back To
 ### these are problems that had valuable lessons, not necessarily problems that were just hard